syncthing/syncthing/intro/getting-started.rst

 Syncthing needs to be restarted for some configuration changes to take effect (such as sharing folders with new devices).
-When you click "Restart" Syncthing will first restartâ€¦
+When you click "Restart" Syncthing will first restart:

 .. figure:: gs4.png
    :alt: gs4.png

-â€¦ then come back up and after a while (up to a minute) connect to the other device.
+and then come back up and after a while (up to a minute) connect to the other device.
 Remember though that you need to do the above process on both devices, and only once you've done this on both devices will they be able to connect.